prasadjay/Boxed-Chocolate-Online-Shop-Backend/README.md

 # Boxed-Chocolate-Online-Shop-Backend
 Backend modules for Boxed Chocolate Online Shop

+Open terminal and use "node app.js" to run the program.

 This app uses OAuth specifications to login and API authentication.
 To change JWT token sign key change "signingKey" property inside "/config/default.js" file.
 To change how much time a session should be valid change "maxSessionTime" property inside "/config/default.js" file.